-Hence, user devices in close proximity P2P communications will generally be mobile device.
+Hence, user devices in close proximity P2P communications will generally be mobile devices.
 Occasionally, User devices will be wireless storage devices such as wireless flash memory.
 Wireless storage products have a power source (or battery) or not.
-In case a wireless storage products without power source, the devices with power source have to supply the power to devices without power source via wireless power transmission.
+In case of wireless storage products without power source, the devices with power source have to supply the power to devices without power source via wireless power transmission.

 Alternatively, the user can get any data file from another mobile/stationary terminal or wireless storage with a similar touch operation.
 In most cases, the data to transfer has been selected by the sender and, therefore, the receiver does not have to select the file but just touch to retrieve it.